dibyendumajumdar/programming/paxos.md

 1. Paxos allows any number of `proposers`.

    > It is recommended that one `proposer` acts as a leader, although this is not required.
 Leader election is not specified by Paxos.
      However the algorithm ensures that any `proposer` can function correctly.
-In the absense of a leader it is possible for two or more `proposers` to thrash around each failing to obtain consensus.
+In the absence of a leader it is possible for two or more `proposers` to thrash around each failing to obtain consensus.

 2. Each `proposer` in Paxos must be able to generate a unique monotonically increasing proposal number `n`.
 No two proposers should